dominickjay/dominickjay.com/src/content/writing/font-palette.md

 <div class="pull-quote pull-quote--left">

-Despite a good bit of support, I _probably_ wouldn’t be using this on a client build as I think it’s got some limitations and is slightly difficult to predict.
+Despite a good bit of support, I _probably_ wouldn't be using this on a client build as I think it's got some limitations and is slightly difficult to predict.

 </div>

 At the very least, it's an interesting experiment to play around with.
 Despite a good bit of support, I _probably_ wouldn't be using this on a client build as I think it's got some limitations and is slightly difficult to predict.
 Some things also didn't seem to work for me that works with normal fonts, like transitioning between color palette changes on hover, or passing custom properties.
 So it's a bit of a trade-off between expectations - you can do some fancy things with colors, but in turn you lose some pretty standard things.

 <small>Bet the word palette is starting to look strange now, right?</small>
-<span class="variable-heading">Fin.</span>
+<span class="variable-heading blocks">Fin.</span>